 A successful 24/7 transition tariff requires the ability to match hourly customer load with hourly electricity supply.
-To enable such matching, a load-serving entity would need to produce hourly customer load data that could be matched with time-stamped (hourly) energy attribute certificates, ideally from a standardized, national, all-generation tracking system or systems, as illustrated in Figure 3.8

-The functions necessary to enable 24/7 hourly matching include connecting corresponding hourly consumption data with energy data and the issuing, tracking and retirement of the related certificates.
+To enable such matching, a load-serving entity would need to produce hourly customer load data that could be matched with time-stamped (hourly) energy attribute certificates, ideally from a standardized, national, all-generation tracking system or systems, as illustrated in Figure 3.7 hourly consumption data with energy data and the issuing, tracking and retirement of the related certificates.
 With this capability, a load-serving entity can demonstrate that the generation and related hourly emissions from its resource portfolio are matched with the time and location of the customer's energy use.